opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. c:function:: void cartToPolar(const Mat& x, const Mat& y, Mat& magnitude, Mat& angle, bool angleInDegrees=false)

-    Calculates the magnitude and angle of 2d vectors.
+    Calculates the magnitude and angle of 2D vectors.

-    :param x: The array of x-coordinates; must be single-precision or double-precision floating-point array
+    :param x: The array of x-coordinates.
+This must be a single-precision or double-precision floating-point array.

-    :param y: The array of y-coordinates; it must have the same size and same type as  ``x``
+    :param y: The array of y-coordinates.
+It must have the same size and same type as  ``x`` .

-    :param magnitude: The destination array of magnitudes of the same size and same type as  ``x``
+    :param magnitude: The destination array of magnitudes of the same size and type as  ``x`` .

-    :param angle: The destination array of angles of the same size and same type as  ``x``.
+    :param angle: The destination array of angles of the same size and type as  ``x`` .
 The angles are measured in radians  :math:`(0`  to  :math:`2 \pi )`  or in degrees (0 to 360 degrees).

-    :param angleInDegrees: The flag indicating whether the angles are measured in radians, which is default mode, or in degrees
+    :param angleInDegrees: The flag indicating whether the angles are measured in radians, which is a default mode, or in degrees.

-The function ``cartToPolar`` calculates either the magnitude, angle, or both of every 2d vector (x(I),y(I)):
+The function ``cartToPolar`` calculates either the magnitude, angle, or both for every 2D vector (x(I),y(I)):

 .. math::

     \begin{array}{l} \texttt{magnitude} (I)= \sqrt{\texttt{x}(I)^2+\texttt{y}(I)^2} , \\ \texttt{angle} (I)= \texttt{atan2} ( \texttt{y} (I), \texttt{x} (I))[ \cdot180 / \pi ] \end{array}

 The angles are calculated with
 :math:`\sim\,0.3^\circ` accuracy.
-For the (0,0) point, the angle is set to 0.
+For the point (0,0) , the angle is set to 0.

 .. index:: checkRange